Transferring Universities Or Changing Courses? Here’s What You Need To Know

 Not happy at your current university?
 That’s totally okay.
 We’ll show you how to transfer universities if that’s what you’re after.

-How to transfer universities or drop out
+How to transfer universities

 You’re not alone and it’s quite common.
 Transferring unis isn’t uncommon, and we’ll dive into the whats, hows and whys.